 HG&E’s contractors utilize a technique called “directional pruning” in order to naturally “train” and direct growth away from the wires.
 This method is a true benefit to the health of the tree as it reduces disease and decay entry points.
 This pruning practice was developed in conjunction with the U.S. Forest Service and is endorsed by the International Society of Arboriculture, the National Arbor Day Foundation and other tree-care professionals around the world.
 Although directional pruning may not improve tree appearance, we believe it is a reasonable and responsible approach to keeping people and property safe and electric service reliable.

 HG&E’s trimming is typically limited to tree branches that affect electric wires only.
 We do not trim trees or branches that affect phone or cable wires, although if warranted, we will at times trim around electric service lines.
-Before trimming, we attempt to notify customers by postcard or door hanger.

 Working efficiently as possible, we schedule trimming by geographic location.
 Unless there is a significant tree hazard affecting the electric wires in your area, we do not perform tree trimming outside of our trimming schedule.
 If there is a tree that you believe is a significant hazard to electrical wires, report it or contact us.